-5.3.10 ENV MRK.1 Marking
+5.3.10ENV_MRK.1 Marking

-- 5.3.10.1 ENV MRK.1.1 Each host, visual display, and output device will be marked with the sensitivity label (level) of the most sensitive Information Group the system is accredited to process, store, or transmit. - 5.3.10.2 ENV_MRK.1.2 All system output is appropriately marked with the sensitivity label (level) of the highest sensitivity of the Information Groups that the system is accredited to operate with or with the sensitivity label for the information printed.
-All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for classification and sensitivity and properly marked before release outside the system boundary.
+- 5.3.10.1 ENV_MRK.1.1 Each host, visual display, and output device will be marked with the sensitivity label (level) of the most sensitive information group the system is accredited to process, store, or transmit. - 5.3.10.2 ENV_MRK.1.2 All system output and removable media are appropriately marked with the level of the highest information sensitivity of the information groups the system is accredited to operate with, or marked in with the sensitivity label for the information.

-5.3.11 ENV NON.1 NON TOE Access
+5.3.11ENV_NON.1 Non-TOE Access

-- 5.3.11.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.11.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access.
+5.3.11.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control.

+5.3.11.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access.

-5.3.12 ENV NOT.1 User Notification
+5.3.12ENV_NOT.1 User Notification